-Real-time capital gains tax reporting for residential property sales from 6 April 2020
+Real-time capital gains tax reporting for residential property sales after 5 April 2020

-Watch out from 6 April 2020 if you sell a property and make a gain.
-You cannot leave reporting matters and paying the tax to the end of the tax year.
+From 6 April 2020, watch out if you sell a property and make a capital gain.
+You cannot leave reporting matters and paying the tax until after the end of the tax year when you would normally complete your Self-Assessment Tax Return and then pay the tax months later.

 Current system of reporting and paying tax